 Causes Of Chilblains

-It is not known why chilblains occur when this temperature change happens, although some medical professionals have suggested that the increased blood supply leaks into nearby tissue and this results in swelling.
+Some medical professionals have suggested that the increased blood supply leaks into nearby tissue and this results in the swelling.
 This swelling then irritates the nerves in that area and results in a painful sensation.

 There are some factors that may increase the chances of getting chilblains at different stages of your life.
 These include…